 Skincare Is Important

-Speaking of skincare, it’s important to have both a morning and nighttime routine.
+Speaking of skincare, it’s essential to have both a morning and nighttime routine.
 Having a proper skincare routine in place can help your skin stay healthy and hydrated, which is what it needs to keep your makeup in place.

 Use Powder On Oily Skin

-If you have oily skin, powder is a must.
+If you have oily skin, the powder is a must.
 Apply powder to oily areas, and use a setting powder to set your makeup when you’re finished.
 The powder will help absorb excess sebum to make sure that the sebum doesn’t ruin your makeup.

 Blot Away Excess Makeup